The $10 billion question—can Bezos throw money (effectively) at our climate problem?

 That said, it is arguable that we already know enough to get the job done.
 This is not to say that science isn’t critical (or, the critical) element in any strategy to fight climate change, but the true barrier to action is not science but policy.
 We have the scientific understanding we need to keep ourselves at 1.5 degrees warming, and we have the renewable energy and energy efficiency technologies to get the job done.
 Where we fail is in disseminating those technologies to those who need it most (Mr Bezos, please consult with the Clean Cooking Alliance for a global case study on the barriers to implementation—even once the science is clear).
 We fail at supporting long-term policy plans that enable the new scientific breakthroughs to become the norm.
 Electric mobility has made enormous technical gains of late, but until Ministers of Transport can commit to a 10 or 20 year plan, conventional vehicles will still be the norm.

 What does long-term policy making look like?
 That’s the 100 billion dollar question.
-But at E Co. we have a small sense of it, because the GCF and other climate funds require evidence that their investment will be sustained over the initial grant-making period.
+The GCF and other climate funds require evidence that their investment will be sustained over the initial grant-making period.
 In order to make a grant sustainable, it helps to get policymakers to buy into the process.
 We hope that Mr Bezos will require evidence of grant sustainability through policy engagement in the projects that he supports.

 Takeaway: Invest in science, and invest equally in supporting science policy.